akvo/akvo-flow-docs/docs/dashboard/surveys/9-manage-notifications.rst

 **Event**

 * Raw data reports (nightly) - generates and sends a raw data report each night if new data are submitted for the survey
-* Survey submission - send a notifcation each time a survey is submitted from the field (note: this can product a high volume of emails)
+* Survey submission - send a notification each time a survey is submitted from the field (note: this can product a high volume of emails)
 * Survey approval - send a notification each time a survey is approved

 **Option** - choose whether to include a download link in the email, or to send any file as an attachment